rcy0228/azure-spring-cloud-training/07-build-a-spring-boot-microservice-using-mysql/README.md

 Now that we've provisioned the Azure Spring Apps instance and configured the service binding, let's get the code for `weather-service` ready.

-1. To create our microservice, we will invoke the Spring Initalizer service from the command line:
+1. To create our microservice, we will invoke the Spring Initializer service from the command line:

    ```bash
    curl https://start.spring.io/starter.tgz -d type=maven-project -d dependencies=web,data-jpa,mysql,cloud-eureka,cloud-config-client -d baseDir=weather-service -d bootVersion=2.7.5 -d javaVersion=17 | tar -xzvf -